top of page

 “Could I really turn my passion for making others happy into a career?”

-I quit my job and decided I was going to put my whole into this new project and become a happiness coach for expat women.
+I quit my job and decided I was going to put my whole into this new project and become a life coach.

 I think I always knew this was possible but felt like I had to fit in this society mould for so many years.